Warhammer 40,000: Darktide: Plot

 The game's story, written by experienced Games Workshop authors Dan Abnett and Matt Ward, focuses on a squad of "Rejects", prisoners conscripted by the Inquisition, investigating a Chaos uprising in the Hive City of Tertium on the industrial planet of Atoma Prime.

 The player character begins as a prisoner (their crime determined as part of the character creation) aboard the transport ship Tancred Bastion, which is transporting the leadership of the traitorous Moebian 6th Regiment, corrupted by the Chaos God Nurgle.
 The ship is attacked by elements of the 6th who free their commander, Captain Biron Wolfer, and escape.
 The player character rescues Explicator Orgustine Zola, an agent of the Inquisition, who agrees to spare them from the death penalty by conscripting them into the service of her master, Inquisitor Grendyl.
 The player is brought aboard the Rogue Trader Mourningstar and works to gain the trust of the other members of Grendyl's warband, including Interrogator Iven Rannick, Grendyl's right-hand man; Sergeant Major Vincent "Vin" Morrow, a no-nonsense Imperial Guard veteran from Armageddon who oversees the warband's military logistics; and Hadron Omega 7-7, a "technoarchaeologist" from the Adeptus Mechanicus.

 The player is dispatched with other conscripted prisoners to Tertium on missions to undermine the Chaos forces, including claiming supply drops, investigating a daemonic plague, and assassinating Wolfer's key lieutenants.
 After some time, it is discovered that Wolfer has a spy aboard the Mourningstar, sending out detailed reports of the Inquisition's operations that result in the loss of squads of elite agents planetside.
 Interrogator Rannick leads the investigation of the Mourningstars mole problem while also showing interest in the player's progress.
+Over the course of the campaign, the player character completes multiple unique objectives as they tackle the game's various missions in a fixed sequence, including the defeat of the Karnak Twins, Wolfer's top lieutenants.
 Once enough trust is earned, Rannick discovers and kills the traitor, and welcomes the player character fully into the Inquisition.
 Afterwards, the player continues to undertake missions in Tertium as a full member of the warband.
+New missions, each with their own self-contained story and objective while also having ties to the overall meta narrative, are added in the game's quarterly updates.

 The plot is set to evolve over time in a manner that parallels a live service, continuing to develop on a weekly basis and following a set meta narrative.